Advent of Code 2015 - Day 14 - Reindeer Olympics

 };

-Within the function above we deduce the total seconds flown (taking into consideration required rest) and multiply that by the speed per second to return the total distance covered.
-We can then answer part one in a similiar fashion to how we did the original solution - expect this time we can omit the need to compute each iteration.
+Within the function above, we deduce the total seconds flown (taking into consideration required rest) and multiply that by the speed per second to return the total distance covered.
+We can then answer part one in a similar fashion to how we did in the original solution, except this time, we can omit the need to compute each iteration.

 const part1 = (input: string): number =>